-Source: Missouri Drought Plan, Missouri Department of Natural Resources
+Source: Missouri Drought Mitigation and Response Plan, Missouri Department of Natural Resources

-Map 4.12.12: Missouri's Drought Susceptibility Regions
+Map 4.12.4: Missouri's Drought Vulnerability Ranking

 Specific locations within the regions described above may be susceptible to drought, based on local water supplies and/or patterns of water use.
-A local area's susceptibility to drought and the severity of drought conditions may also be influenced by a variety of other factors, such as historical occurrences of drought; actual annual and seasonal rainfall amounts; current and projected water demands and uses; sources of available water; water reserves and accessibility to additional water supplies; and current population and projected population trends associated with water use amounts.vii
+A local area's susceptibility to drought and the severity of drought conditions may also be influenced by a variety of other factors, such as historical occurrences of drought; actual annual and seasonal rainfall amounts; current and projected water demands and uses; sources of available water; water reserves and accessibility to additional water supplies; and current population and projected population trends associated with water use amounts.iii

 There is not a consistent national methodology to determine the impact or severity of droughts.
 In response to this gap, the National Drought Mitigation Center developed the Drought Impact Reporter to fulfill the need for a national drought impact database for the United States.
 The Drought Impact Reporter is an interactive web-based mapping tool designed to compile and display impact information across the United States in near real-time from a variety of sources such as media, government agencies, and the public.
-Launched in July 2005, this tool is the only nationwide, multi-source archive of drought impact information.viii of impact reports received by the National Drought Mitigation Center from various sources.
+Launched in July 2005, this tool is the only nationwide, multi-source archive of drought impact information.
+Iv

+Table 4.12.1 shows the number of impact reports received by the National Drought Mitigation Center from various sources.
 Table 4.12.2 shows the number of valid impacts determined by the National Drought Mitigation Center using the information from reports.
-Impacts can be made up of one or more reports.ix
+Impacts can be made up of one or more reports.